-When clients in their thirties accessed EAP, 23% of them reported marital/relationship discord (compared to 20% for clients under 30 years of age, 18% for clients in their forties, and 12% for 50 years plus).
-This group, in addition to clients in their forties, were also more likely to report separation and divorce issues (5% of accesses vs. 3% for other age groups).
+Overall, there is a clear age effect, with younger Canadians experiencing more relationship problems.
+When clients in their thirties accessed EAP, 23% of them accessed for marital/relationship discord (compared to 20% for clients under 30 years of age, 17% for clients in their forties, and 13% for 50 years plus).
+This group, in addition to clients in their forties, were also more likely to report separation-divorce issues (5% of accesses vs. 3% for other age groups).

 What could account for this age effect?
-It is possible that clients under 30 years of age are less likely to be in serious, committed relationships.
+It is possible that EAP clients under 30 years of age are less likely to be in serious, committed relationships.
 Additionally, clients who are 50 years of age or older are likely in relationships that have stabilized over the years.
 Separation and divorce occur earlier rather than later in most marriages.
 With respect to clients in their thirties, their greater prevalence of relationship problems may be a function of children and work.
 More Canadians are delaying reproduction until their thirties.
 This, combined with increasing responsibility in the workplace, may be placing undue stress on people in this age group.